xuwei-k/eff-scalaz/README.md

   (action |> runFuture(3.seconds) |> run) ==== 3
 ```

 Writing interpreters can be a bit tricky, especially to keep them stack-safe.
-There is no method, at the moment for writing
+There is no method at the moment for writing
-a generic stack-safe interpreters but the `Interpret` objects offers several support traits and functions to write some of
+generic stack-safe interpreters but the `Interpret` objects offers several support traits and functions to write some of
 them.
-In the case, the interpretation doesn't need to pass state around so we can use the `Recurse` trait.
+In this case, the interpretation doesn't need to pass state around so we can use the `Recurse` trait.
 This kind of
 implementation is shared by many different monads, like `Reader`, `Eval`, `Option` but not `Writer`, `State` or `List` for
 example.